CS150-SU25-1426/cs150-capstone-Lukas-Stein5/README.md

     - Implementing the pantry.h file was tough
     - Understanding the signifance and creation of the pantry.h file was difficult
     - Having to deal with multiple files
+    - Creating the add, edit, and delete functions took a little bit of time to do

-Overall there's clear progress in my understanding of C++, but I still have some more to learn!
+Overall there's clear progress in my understanding of C++, but I still have some more to learn
 >>>>>>> ecbcfdf (Phase1 Done)